Deltares/Ribasim/README.md

 # ribasim-python

-Python package for working with Ribasim.jl
+(This will be a) Python package for working with [Ribasim.jl](https://github.com/Deltares/Ribasim.jl)